Rust unit testing: simplify your tests

 Reusing fixtures

-The data that we use to create tests may be used in more than one tests
+The data that we use to create tests may be used in more than one tests module.
+It also happens when we define

-useful to have a way to share those values.
+would be useful to have a way to share those values.
 Rust's module system comes to the rescue here.

 We are going to create a new file to hold the data and functions that we want to share.
-Let's call it test_common.rs
+Let's call it test_common.rs.

 We can copy the constants to this new file and make them public.